Current issue: 58(4)

 Silva Fennica follows the copyright law of Finland.
 It provides relatively wide freedom for reuse of charts if the original source is adequately credited but photographers’ rights are strictly protected.
 Note also that the figure you want to reuse may be under another jurisdiction.
 In case of any doubt, consult the Editorial Office.

-After the text body, before the list of references, all manuscripts must have a list of supplementary files, if supplements are used, an obligatory declaration on the availability of research materials, an obligatory acknowledgement on indigenous knowledge used, if applicable, an obligatory statement on authors’ contributions, acknowledgements if needed, and an obligatory statement on funding of the research.
+After the text body, before the list of references, all manuscripts must have a list of supplementary files, if supplements are used.
+Furthermore, if applicable, following statements must be given: declaration on the availability of research materials, acknowledgement on indigenous knowledge used, authors’ contributions, acknowledgements, and funding of the research.

 Provide a list of all supplementary files.
 The information required is: